microsoft/mccf-vscode-extension/README.md

 2. When choosing a project folder, ensure that you are in the root folder of your project workspace:![Alt text](images/image.png)

-After starting the network in a Docker Container, your output should look similar to the following output:
+After starting the network in a Docker Container, your output should look similar to the following :

 ![Alt text](images/image-2.png)

 > TIP: Always double-check your current directory selection.
 If you're not in the right place, these commands may not execute as expected.

-## Adding New  Members
+## Adding New  Members or Users

 - ### GENERATE MEMBER IDENTITY
 The Generate Identity Keys creates all of the certificates necessary to add members and users to an MCCF network and ensures that all IDs are unique.
 After entering a unique key identifying name, the user will be prompted to select the folder where they would like to store their keys within the file system.